 John Gold (Stu Bennet) walks into a bar and starts beating up the hired muscle.
 The bartender grabs a shotgun.
 Then makes sure to get close enough that Gold can reach over and take it away from him before he can use it.
 Then he goes over to the three armed guys he’s after.
 They of course just sit there, not even drawing the guns we see in their waistbands…

 Waiting for him outside the club is his old boss Frost (Mark Griffin, The Hard Corps, Dragons of Camelot).
 He has an offer Gold can’t resist.
-It seems Sean Teague (Vinnie Jones, Lock, Stock and Two Smoking Barrels, Midnight Meat Train), the man who betrayed John’s old team is still alive.
+It seems Sean Teague (Vinnie Jones, Lock, Stock and Two Smoking Barrels, Escape Plan), the man who betrayed John’s old team is still alive.
 He’s in the arms business now and the government wants him.
 They’re willing to wipe John’s slate clean if he’ll lead the team that gets him.
 Of course it won’t be easy.

 The plot of I Am Vengeance: Retaliation has a couple of nice twists.
 Gold and his team, all two of them, Lynch (Phoebe Robinson-Galvin, Black Site) and Shapiro (Sam Benjamin, Residue), capture Teague in the film’s opening minutes.
 But getting him back alive involves not only holding off his goons, led by Pearl (Jessica Jane Stafford, Cannibals and Carpet Fitters, Redwood) and Renner (Bentley Kelu, Black Ops, Jesus Shows You the Way to the Highway).
 They also have to keep Jen Quaid (Katrina Durden, The Take Down) from putting a bullet in him to avenge her father.